-Grant submissions initially will be reviewed by the MFA Advisory Review Panel to evaluate eligibility of applicants and prioritize grant recommendations for the MFA Executive Committee.
-Its recommendations are confidential and are not binding.
+After the eligibility of an applicant is confirmed, the MFA Advisory Review Panel will review and prioritize grant recommendations for the MFA Executive Committee.
+Its recommendations are confidential and non-binding.

 The Advisory Review Panel will consist of five members:

-- One member will be a current Cultural Affairs Commissioner
+One member will be a current Arts and Culture Advisory Commission member

-- Chosen by the OCA Director and the Chair of the Cultural Affairs Commission
+Chosen by the OCA Director and the Chair of the Arts and Culture Advisory Commission

-- The remaining four panel members are chosen by the MFA Executive Committee and the Chair of the Cultural Affairs Commission
+The remaining four panel members are chosen by the MFA Executive Committee and the Chair of the Arts and Culture Advisory Commission

-- May not be current members of the Cultural Affairs Commission, City of Dallas staff or officials, or staff of the AT&T Performing Arts Center
+May not be current members of the Arts and Culture Advisory Commission, City of Dallas staff or officials, or staff of the AT&T Performing Arts Center

 Advisory Review Panel members will rotate from year to year, and no member will have served the previous grant cycle year.